 Leo Hutchings, Trainee solicitor, Baker McKenzie

-Leo is a second seat trainee solicitor at Baker McKenzie in the London office, having done his first seat in the firm's intellectual property, technology and data team.
+Leo is a second-seat trainee solicitor at Baker McKenzie in the London office, having done his first seat in the firm's intellectual property, technology and data team.
 He has previous experience in banking and finance, data protection, and general commercial matters as a paralegal in the UK and Australia, where he gained much of his interest in the technology sector - in particular, he developed interests around AI and FinTech from his studies abroad and worked for a number of years for a blockchain charity.
 He has contributed to articles on the use of AI in banking, and changes to data protection and cybersecurity laws.

-Nabiel Junjua, Legal Assistant, Berwins
+Nabiel Junjua, Trainee Solicitor, Berwins

 Nabiel works in corporate and commercial law at a specialist technology branch of a regional law firm in Leeds.
 Nabiel is actively learning about techlaw related matters and sees himself qualifying as a lawyer advising predominantly upon commercial IT agreements, as well as corporate-related matters for digital businesses.
 He is to start his training contract in 2023.
 Outside of work, Nabiel has a keen interest in tech gadgets and builds his own gaming PCs from scratch.

-Andrew Woolsey, Trainee Solicitor, Browne Jacobson
+Andrew Woolsey, Associate (Commercial Dispute Resolution), Browne Jacobson

 Rubab Zahra, Trainee Solicitor, Bristows LLP